anmolraibhandare/KeaApp/README.md

 # KeaApp
-Pet tracking OS app that allows the users to: Sign in to the app, search for a dog breed and add random pet image, pin a location to get all the path from current locations.
+Pet tracking iOS app that allows the users to: Sign in to the app, search for a dog breed and add random pet image, pin a location to get all the path from current locations.

 ### Overview
 Features used in the application:\